 If you want to walk away with a potentially larger profit thanks to cashback, then you need to follow these steps.
 It’s all pretty easy, but I do have a few major warnings, which I’ll get to in a bit.

-Go to a cashback site and search for Scottish Friendly.
+Go to a cashback site – ideally TopCashback or Quidco.
+Then search for Scottish Friendly.
 You might see a few options.
-To get the most money you probably want the Investment ISA option rather than the Junior ISA alternative.
+To get the most money you probably want the Investment ISA option rather than the Junior ISA.